Bombg/OnyfansLoot/README.md

     - Broadcasts loot drops to other OnyFansLoot users who are out of range to recieve "so and so recieves xxxx" messages
     - Keeps track of dropped items that are on any players list and who got that item
     - Keeps track of all raid drops
+    - If disenchanter has the addon, also keeps track of loot that is disenchanted
     - Export these with the '/of export' or '/of export help' command
 - Syncs the list with other raid members who are also on the loot list and have active lists